Black–Scholes model: Black–Scholes equation

 A key financial insight behind the equation is that one can perfectly hedge the option by buying and selling the underlying asset and the bank account asset (cash) in such a way as to "eliminate risk".
-This hedge, in turn, implies that there is only one right price for the option, as returned by the Black–Scholes formula (see the next section).
+This implies that there is a unique price for the option given by the Black–Scholes formula (see the next section).

 Black–Scholes formula

 The Black–Scholes formula calculates the price of European put and call options.
 This price is consistent with the Black–Scholes equation.
 This follows since the formula can be obtained by solving the equation for the corresponding terminal and boundary conditions:

 The value of a call option for a non-dividend-paying underlying stock in terms of the Black–Scholes parameters is:

 The price of a corresponding put option based on put–call parity with discount factor $e^{-r(T-t)}$ is:

 Alternative formulation

 Introducing auxiliary variables allows for the formula to be simplified and reformulated in a form that can be more convenient (this is a special case of the Black '76 formula):